Budgeting as a New Nurse

 Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

-When Jennifer S. clocked in on her first day of work as a nurse at a major hospital in the South, she remembers thinking, “I’ve got this.”
+When Jennifer S. clocked in on her first day of work as a nurse at a major hospital, she remembers thinking, “I’ve got this.”
 And she did.
 Nursing school had prepared her well for working in the emergency room.

 She felt less confident about navigating her finances, however.
-Jennifer had to figure out how to balance her living expenses and long-term goals with $40,000 in nursing student loans—while earning $25 an hour.
+Jennifer had to balance her living expenses and long-term goals with $40,000 in student loans while earning $25 an hour.

 In addition, Jennifer discovered ways she could make extra money.
 Consider this nursing budget example: She switched to overnight shifts making an additional $7,000 a year.
-When a hurricane hit her state, she worked around the clock at the hospital for a week—and earned roughly $6,000, which she put toward a down payment on a home.
-The hospital paid her an extra $14 per hour during the early days of the pandemic.
+When a hurricane hit her state, she worked around the clock at the hospital for a week — and earned roughly $6,000, which she put toward a down payment on a home.
 And she routinely picked up per diem and travel assignments.

 Why You Need a Nursing Budget

 On the plus side, nurses have some leverage.
-The profession is in such high demand right now that some hospitals are offering incentives like sign-on bonuses, relocation costs, and student loan repayments.
+The profession is in such high demand right now that some hospitals are offering incentives like sign-on bonuses, shorter hours, and student loan repayment help.

 And in general, nurses can earn a good salary.
-According to data from the U.S. Bureau of Labor Statistics, the median income for a registered nurse in 2021 is $77,600.
-The median income for a licensed practical nurse or licensed vocational nurse is $48,070.
-The median income for a nurse anesthetist, nurse midwife, or nurse practitioner– fields that typically require a master’s degree–is $123,780 per year.
+According to the latest data from the U.S. Bureau of Labor Statistics, the median income for a registered nurse in 2023 was $86,070.
+The median income for a licensed practical nurse or licensed vocational nurse was $59,730.
+The median income for a nurse anesthetist, nurse midwife, or nurse practitioner — fields that typically require a master’s degree — was $129,480 per year.
 Nurses who are willing and able to take on additional shifts, work overnight, or accept lucrative travel assignments stand to make even more.

 Watch Your Spending

-With different ways to supplement your income as a nurse, it can be easy to give in to overspending.
+Even when you’re on a budget, it can be easy to fall into the habit of overspending because there are different ways to supplement your income as a nurse.
 “When I was doing travel assignments, I just kept working,” Jennifer says.
 “At the time, I didn’t realize it would stop, so I didn’t think to save as much as I could have.”

 In fact, lifestyle creep can be a common pitfall, especially when you start earning more money, says Brian Walsh, CFP, senior manager, financial planning for SoFi.
 Spending more on nonessentials as your income rises can potentially wreak havoc on your savings goals and financial health.
 That’s why budgeting for nurses is so important.